Give to First UU

-Help our church thrive in the years and decades ahead by contributing to the operating fund, the capital campaign, or one of the restricted giving funds.
+By contributing to the church you can help First UU thrive today and ensure liberal religion in Wichita for decades to come.
+You can also designate your giving to a specific fund if you like.
 First UU pays dues to the national Unitarian Universalist Association and Mid America Region offices.
-We also pay for newsletter printing and mailing costs, maintaining and updating our website, computers, and software, heating, cooling, repairs and maintenance, landscape development and management, snow and grass removal, providing Sunday coffee, paying staff salaries and volunteer expenses, and more.
+We also pay for newsletter printing and mailing costs, maintaining and updating our website, computers, and software, heating, cooling, repairs and maintenance, landscape development and management, grass mowing and snow removal, paying staff salaries and volunteer expenses, and more.

 We pay approximately $85 annually in national and regional dues for each member of First UU.
 As a member, your financial pledge can cover, at minimum, this cost.
 If you can afford to pledge more, we will apply it to our other expenses with gratitude and joy.
 (Our guidelines suggest a goal of 4 percent of income.)